Homepage

 5. Virtual Collaboration

 In the Fourth Industrial Revolution, many jobs can and are being done remotely, but it takes a special kind of skill for people to work remotely and make the people they work with feel part of a team, part of the bigger picture.
-Accountants of the future will need to establish themselves as a strong member of the team.
+Accountants of the future will need to establish themselves as strong member of the team.

 6. Creativity

-Changing career roles will see accountants thinking more creatively, using their imagination to come up with original, ground-breaking thoughts and ideas, creating solutions which at times may seem far-fetched and out of reach.
+Changing career roles will see accountants thinking more creatively, using their imagination to come up with original, ground-breaking thoughts and ideas, creating solutions which, at times, may seem far-fetched and out of reach.

 7. Cognitive flexibility and load management